Westchester Man Confirmed As Second Positive Case Of Coronavirus In New York

 The man, who is in his 50s, is now hospitalized with an underlying respiratory illness, New York Gov. Andrew Cuomo announced on Tuesday morning, March 3.

+The Salanter Akiba Riverdale Academy school in Riverdale, where one of the New Rochelle man's children attends, is closed on Wednesday, Cuomo said.

+"There may be some more schools that voluntarily close as they determine if children may have exposed other children," Cuomo said.

-On Sunday evening, March 1, a 39-year-old Manhattan woman had been confirmed as New York's first vase.
+On Sunday evening, March 1, a 39-year-old Manhattan woman who is employed as a healthcare worker, had been confirmed as New York's first vase.

 Her condition is not life-threatening and she has self-quarantined at her Manhattan home since returning from Iran, authorities said.